chwar/XRUI/Documentation/index.md

 </tr>
 </table>

 XRUI is a responsive UI framework for making cross-platform XR applications with the Unity 3D editor.
-Its purpose is to assist users in creating efficient and adaptive UIs that can easily be adjusted to be rendered in 2D (for environments with a 2D screen, e.g. PC, mobile) and 3D (i.e., rendered in world space, required to render UI in VR and MR, can also be used in AR).
-This way, XRUI users only need to design and implement their UI once for all platforms, resulting in some time saving.
-This can also provide memorability and familiarity to end-users that use XRUI enhanced apps on different platforms.
+Its purpose is to assist users in creating efficient and adaptive UIs that can easily be adjusted to be rendered in 2D (for environments with a 2D screen, e.g. PC, smartphone, tablet) and 3D (i.e., rendered in world space, required to render UI in XR (AR/MR/VR)).
+This way, XRUI users only need to design and implement their UI once for all platforms.
+This can also provide memorability and familiarity to end-users that use XRUI enhanced apps on different platforms, thus increasing usability.

 XRUI is based on Unity's new UI system, [UI Toolkit](https://docs.unity3d.com/Manual/UIElements.html).
 Internally, it uses UXML and USS, so a basic knowledge and understanding of these technologies are required to use this framework.

-## Getting started
+## Getting Started

 1. In the package manager, click on `Add package from git URL` and insert the repository's URL: [https://github.com/chwar/XRUI.git](https://github.com/chwar/XRUI.git)
   * Alternatively, you can unzip and import the package manually.